TUM-FAF/FAF-121-Barbaros-Nicolae/IDE/Lab#2/README.md

 3. Creation of Data Base

-As you can see from video, you have to loggin, and this requires some data.
+As you can see from video, you have to login, and this requires some data.
 With visual studio is easy to create a DB.

       - Create a DB
       - Create Tables